 THANKS to our conference planners, sponsors, speakers, vendors and attendees for another successful 'Turning a New Leaf' conference.
 On a beautiful fall day in Shepherdstown, West Virginia, we were inspired by the sharing of innovation and passion for conservation landscaping.
-Conference proceedings will be posted as they become available.
+Conference proceedings have been posted.
 We hope all will go forth and practice what we learned, and hope to see you again at the 6th conference in 2015!

 Dr. Douglas Tallamy, Keynote Speaker, on the importance of ecolological function in plant selection

 Friday, November 15th, 2013

 KEYNOTE SPEAKER: Douglas W. Tallamy, PhD, University of Delaware